Assistant Professor, Idaho State University,

 Great for: Animal hospitals and organizations who operate under a perpetual time crunch, whose team members juggle multiple responsibilities, find themselves putting out fires or tending to immediate but less important requests, and rarely find much-needed time for rejuvenation.
 Consequently they wake up tired each day and can find it hard to get motivated and stay focused.

 If your mind were your employee, you'd probably fire it.
 It jumps to conclusions, assumes the worst, and criticizes you and everyone around you.
 Worst of all, your mind generates your emotions.
 Uncover the science of mastering your thoughts, feelings, and actions.
 Criticism, comparing, and jumping to conclusions are just a few of the thinking traps that impede performance.
 Your success depends on your ability to focu your mind and redirect automated behavior patterns.

 Great for: Animal hospitals and organizations whose team members are struggling with communications breakdowns, taking responsibility for tasks or outcomes, relying on each other, coordinating individual tasks, planning large projects, or other impediments to productivity, communication, and cohesion.

 CEO, Impact Wisdom

 Colleen is an dynamic communicator of ideas and an inspiration to those who have the pleasure of working with her.
 Her witty, down-to-earth approach helps frame complex subjects in a way in which audiences can absorb.
 She is a consummate storyteller.
-If you are looking for a creative solution to team building challenges, there is no better place to turn than to Colleen.
+If you are looking for a creative solution to workplace challenges, there is no better place to turn than to Colleen.

 And I strive to make the whole process enjoyable, engaging, and relevant to avoid the groaning and eye rolling customary to most employee development activities.

 P.S.
-All the dog references?
-They're a holdover from my previous career as a professional dog trainer.
+All the dog images and references?
+They're a holdover from my career as a professional dog trainer.
 I talk a bit about that on the